CodeupClassroom/hyperion-practice-assessment/README.md

 0. Setup your own copy of the code using the instructions above
 1. Read the exercise prompts listed below
 2. Define your functions that solve the prompts inside of `solutions.js`.
-3. Use feedback to improve responses
+3. Use feedback from `index.html` to improve responses
 4. Submit issues and patches to the <a href="https://github.com/ryanorsinger/ten-functions/issues">Ten Functions project</a>

 ## The "Ten Functions" Exercises 👟
 0. The comments to the right of the function call example demonstrate the output of the function's operation on the provided input(s).
 Add your function definitions to `solutions.js`.
-Refresh `results.html` to run automated tests for feedback on your solutions.
+Refresh `index.html` to run automated tests for feedback on your solutions.

 1. Define a function named `isTrue` that takes in any input and returns true if the input provided is exactly equal to `true` in value and data type.